Home Appraisal Amount Vs. Loan Amount: How An Appraisal Impacts The Selling Price And Mortgage Amount

 What Does An Appraiser Do?

 The home appraisal process is completed by a licensed individual called an appraiser.
 The appraiser can tell you, the buyer, and your lender how much a home is worth.

 An appraiser analyzes a handful of factors when viewing the home.
-Unlike a home assessment, an appraisal will look at where your home is and comparable sales in your area, as well as the condition of the home’s construction and any of its amenities or special features.
+When comparing an appraisal versus a home assessment, an appraisal will look at where your home is and comparable sales in your area, as well as the condition of the home’s construction and any of its amenities or special features.
 The appraiser also looks at the size of the property and any major structural improvements such as additions and remodeled rooms.

 - The total land area or acreage of the property